 and that might be because of double bonds between the carbons,

-but either way it’s a carbon hydrogen chain with functional group on the end.
+but either way, it’s a carbon hydrogen chain with functional group on the end.

-We’ll discuss those functional groups shortly.
+We’ll discuss those functional group shortly.

-Here’s the comparison of those three molecules again.
+Here’s a comparison of those three molecules

-Each of them the point here being that they have a hydrocarbon chain
+again, each of them the point here being that they have a hydrocarbon chain

 with functional groups added to the basic structure of the hydrocarbon chain.